Retired police sergeant who killed 3 at California bar shot his estranged wife first, officials say

 TRABUCO CANYON, Calif.
-(AP) — The retired police sergeant who opened fire in a popular Southern California biker bar during a lively evening had traveled from Ohio to confront his estranged wife, shooting her in the face before turning his gun on the crowd, authorities said.
+(AP) — The retired police sergeant who opened fire during a lively Wednesday evening at a popular Southern California biker bar had traveled from Ohio to confront his estranged wife, shooting her in the face before turning his gun on the crowd, authorities said.

 John Snowling killed three people, including his wife's dining companion and a man who approached him as Snowling retrieved additional guns from his truck, and wounded six others, Orange County Sheriff Don Barnes said Thursday.
 He was fatally shot by deputies within minutes of the rampage.

-Note: This story has been updated to correct that William Mosby was Marie Snowling’s is a father figure to Snowling, not her actual father.